-This cherry caprese salad with blackberries is a delightful summer salad, with perfectly sweet fruit paired with creamy mozzarella cheese.
+This cherry arugula salad is a delightful summer salad, with perfectly sweet fruit paired with creamy mozzarella cheese.
 Made without tomatoes, it's quick and easy to put together and lovely for summer BBQs or a potluck dinner.
-A vegetarian, gluten free and low histamine salad.
+You'll impress your guests with this pretty salad!

 Summer always means the delicious combination of either fruit or vegetables and cheese that makes up a caprese salad for my family.
 If you love them too, then you may like to see my asparagus caprese salad and stone fruit caprese salad.
 Both fresh and light for summer!

-This cherry caprese salad recipe is very simple but has the most delicious combination of flavours.
 Fresh cheese with equally fresh fruit is such a classic, because it's so good!
-An easy recipe that will delight any guests for summer meet-ups I think, or perfect for an easy weekend lunch enjoyed in the sunshine.
+An easy vegetarian, gluten free and low histamine salad recipe, this light fresh fruity salad will delight guests for summer meet-ups and is perfect to enjoy in the sunshine.

 Jump to:

-- Versatile.
-Change up the quantities of fruit, cheese or seeds to your preference.
+Versatile.
+Change up the quantities of leafy greens, cheese or fruit to taste preference.

 - Mozzarella: the fresh ball that comes in a little liquid, rather than a harder, often grated, version.

 - Cherries: always such a delight when they are in season.
-Make sure to remove the stones!
+Make sure to remove the pits!

 - Blackberries: pick your own if you can (and wash them well!), but store-bought is fine too of course.